harta55/EnTAP/docs/source/basic_usage.rst

 * OS=homo sapiens

 If the individual FASTAs in a custom database you create do not adhere to one of these two formats, it will not be possible to weight taxonomic or contaminant status from them.
+You will need to change the headers to ensure they align.

 The following FTP sites contain common reference databases that EnTAP can recognize:
    * RefSeq: |ref_comp|